-- Completing an online application.
+- Find out if you meet our requirements to become a surrogate by completing an online application.
 Some factors we will take into account during your initial screenings include your age, body mass index and state of residence.
 Matching preferences, medical history, reproductive history and mental health are also considered.

 - A phone consultation to help you decide if this is the right step.

 - Creating a profile about yourself for intended parents.